petabite/uWeb/README.md

 ## `uWeb.sendFile(filename)`

   ###### Description
-  Send file such as .js or .css to client.
+  - Send file to client along with its appropriate Content-Type header.
 This is automatically called depending on the path of the HTTP request.
 EX: if a .js is requested, uWeb will look for it and send it if it exists.
+  - Add MIME types by appending to the `MIME_TYPES` dictionary
   ###### Parameters
   - filename - (str) name of file to send